Regional expertise, research, and events

 Thought Leadership on Campus

-Professor Aldo Musacchio is an Associate Professor and the Director of the Brazil Initiative at Brandeis IBS.
+Professor Aldo Musacchio is an Associate Professor, Director of the MA program and the Director of the Brazil Initiative at Brandeis IBS.
 His teaching examines the challenges and opportunities afforded to firms in emerging and frontier markets.
 His research focuses on the internationalization strategies of state-owned enterprises and the innovation behavior of large multinationals with government financial support.
 In his book, Reinventing State Capitalism: Leviathan in Business, Brazil and Beyond (Harvard Press, 2014), he and his coauthor Sergio G. Lazzarini study the corporate governance reforms of state-owned enterprises around the world, and look into the pitfalls of such reforms.
 Professor Musacchio consults for multilateral agencies such as the OECD and Interamerican Development Bank.
 Before joining the faculty at Brandeis IBS, he taught at Harvard Business School as part of the Business, Government, and International Economy Unit (BGIE).
 In 2012, he won the Manuel Esponosa Yglesias Prize for his research on foreign banks in Mexico (together with Stephen Haber).
-In 2007, he was selected as one of the "30 most promising professionals in their thirties" by Meixcan business magazine Expansion.
+In 2007, he was selected as one of the "30 most promising professionals in their thirties" by Mexican business magazine Expansion.
 During his spare time, Musacchio is a member of the board of trustees of LASPAU: Academic and Professional Programs for the Americas.

 Economic development and social responsibility